Giving and Receiving

 Yes, money provides us with the means to obtain the bare necessities to live, such as food, clothing and a roof over our heads, but it also gives us the ability to contribute to a worthy cause; thus, money also grants us with peace of mind, an essential state to live a spiritual and abundant life.

-You are choosing this path based on free will.
+Realize that you are choosing this path based on free will.
 This is the first step towards understanding that having money in abundance and living a spiritual life can indeed happen simultaneously.

 “How wonderful it is that nobody need wait